An Overview of Spiritual Abstraction or Abstract Art (and My Favorite Artists)

 I was a bit aghast at how generic my artist statement had been, with some lines seeming to paraphrase this very generic description of mystical ontologies.

-On the plus side, it was exciting to find this treasure trove of information on the genres and conversations in which my artworks circulate.
+On the plus side, it was exciting to find this treasure trove of information on the genres and conversations in which my abstract artworks circulate.

-The importance these artists, their practices and processes, continue today where an antimaterialist critique of the crises that have brought species to extinction, and humanity to its brink, are necessary and needed.
+The importance these artists, their practices and processes, continue today where an anti-materialist critique of the crises that have brought species to extinction, and humanity to its brink, are necessary and needed.

 How Does Spirituality Influence Art Today?